riccardoklinger/osmdata.xyz/README.md

   - new tags: internet_access, wifi
 - 08.2019
   - all geometries of each map feature are stored in one GeoPackage
-  - new processing chain - imposm3 is used since the extracts from 20190805 - see [Version 2](https://github.com/michaelmgis/osmdata.xyz/tree/master/Version_2_imposm3).
+  - new processing chain - imposm3 is used since the extracts from 20190805 - see [workflow_scripts](https://github.com/michaelmgis/osmdata.xyz/tree/master/workflow_scripts).

 ## Approach and statistics
-The [processing chain](https://github.com/michaelmgis/osmdata.xyz/tree/master/Version_2_imposm3) published here is designed to reduce storage consumption as much as possible.
+The [processing chain](https://github.com/michaelmgis/osmdata.xyz/tree/master/workflow_scripts) published here is designed to reduce storage consumption as much as possible.
 Each extract based on the primary map feature (e.g. building) is created individually.
 Intermediate products are deleted to save storage space.

 **Example 1 - current workflow: "building" as extract with the highest storage usage**: A maximum of 608 GB of storage space is required to create the largest data set "building".
 All other primary map features require significantly less storage.